6fuho-workshop/Pi-Framework/Assets/Docs/README.md

 - **Editor Integration**: Manage modules and project structure directly from the Unity Editor.
 - **Reusable Components**: Common game systems (UI, audio, save, analytics, etc.) are provided as plug-and-play modules.
 - **Console Commands**: Built-in developer console for runtime commands, debugging, and live tweaking.
+- **Abstraction for Package Replacement**: PF is designed with abstraction layers for core services and features.
+This allows you to swap out Unity packages or third-party solutions (e.g., for input, audio, analytics, etc.) without changing your game code or method signatures.
+By depending on interfaces and abstract classes, your project remains decoupled from specific implementations, making it easy to upgrade or replace packages as needed.

 ---